Azure/azure-event-hubs-for-kafka/java/README.md

 ## Clone the example project

-Now that you have a Kafka-enabled Event Hubs connection string, clone the Azure Event Hubs repository and navigate to the `quickstart` subfolder:
+Now that you have a Kafka-enabled Event Hubs connection string, clone the Azure Event Hubs for Kafka repository and navigate to the `java` subfolder:

 ```bash
 git clone https://github.com/Azure/azure-event-hubs-for-kafka.git